CS571-S24/hw10/README.md

 ![](_figures/step9.png)

 ### Submission Details

+**BE SURE TO INCLUDE A COPY OF YOUR WIT.AI AGENT!** You can download this by visiting your `Wit.AI Project > Management > Settings > Export Your Data > Download .zip with your data`.
+Please commit and push this ZIP file as a part of your Git repository.

 In addition to your code, **you will also need to submit a video recording of your app**.
 Like the demo video, it should cover all the tasks below.
 Please thoroughly demonstrate all tasks to showcase the capabilities of your app.

 **Please embed your recording as a Kaltura video as a part of the assignment submission.** You may find [Zoom](https://support.zoom.us/hc/en-us/articles/201362473-Enabling-and-starting-local-recordings) helpful for recording your screen.